silentkarmi/normalized-rank-comparison/README.md

 - **`Code/`**
   Main directory for the source code of the project.

+- **`Code/numerical_validation/code_doc/`**
+  Contains documentation for the Object Oriented Classes generate via pdoc, which is used to write the numerical validation

 - **`Code/numerical_validation/implementation_classes/`**
   Core Python classes used for data structuring, grouping, and collection and reusability of code in all types of numerical validation
   - `data_element.py`: Defines the atomic unit of a data element.